BrianSammit/Ruby_capstone/README.md

 # Funzo BOT

-This project consist on made a Telegram BOT.
-This specific BOT give you a random music or a random phrase.
+This project consists on made a Telegram BOT.
+This specific BOT gives you random music or a random phrase.

 ![screenshot](img/telegram.png)
 ![screenshot](img/telegram-1.png)